DanielYam75-eng/yoakal_all_projects/README.md

 Best for data with consistent upward or downward drift.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+this part will be fixed by amir when time comes

 🧠 Model Usage by Topic and Currency Type

 Each topic (type_) uses a tailored combination of models depending on its statistical profile and currency type (coin_type):